Compliance & Enforcement Activities

 For more information about the authorisation requirements see Electoral Backgrounder: Electoral and referendum communications and authorisation requirements.

-The AEC investigated 27 authorisation matters between 29 January and 12 March 2024 (40.7% related to print media communications; 33.3% cent related to social media communications).
-Warning letters were sent in relation to identified authorisation breaches (74.1% of matters investigated).
-The following Table provides a breakdown of the breaches identified by communication type.
+For the by-elections held during the 47th Australian Parliament, the AEC investigated 52 authorisation matters.
+Warning letters were sent in relation to identified authorisation breaches (63.5% of matters investigated).
+The following Table provides a breakdown of the breaches identified by communication type and event.

 Authorisation investigations and breaches detected